 - Don’t try to modify or adapt all the ideas at once.
 Work through logically and assess for yourself how important each element is for you and your brand.

-- You need to make it real.
+- Make it real.
 Authenticity is vital at every stage.
 Be practical in your application too, for example, through your online profile and through feedback from your colleagues and clients.

 - Identify and be involved in activities, projects, conversations and groups which reflect the positives of you and your brand.

-- Repeat – use this process periodically to ensure that your brand accurately reflects you.
-This is part of ongoing professional/personal development and will change over time as your circumstances and roles vary.
+Repeat – use this process periodically to ensure that your brand accurately

 The four elements of personal brand are discussed below.
 We’d recommend you apply the above strategies to each.